darkreapyre/BDA-dev/test/test.dse.vsphere/README.md

   - _vagrant-vsphere_
     __Note:__ _vagrant-vsphere_ requires the that [Nokogiri](http://www.nokogiri.org/tutorials/installing_nokogiri.html) be installed.
 4. Ubuntu 14.04 (Trusty)
+5. DHCP server on the subnet that will the virtual machines.

 ### Create an Ubuntu Template
 #### Virtual Machine Configuration